jdbirla/JD_JAVA_Learning_arch/Java_Interview_CS.md

 # Java 7 Interview CS

+## Durga Core java Concept
+###  Abstract
+- Abstract for class and method,  Abstract class can't initaited.
+- Abstract class can have final method but final class can't have abstract method
+### Member level and Method Level

 ### What are the important things to consider when implementing equals method?
 Any equals implementation should satisfy these properties:
 1. Reflexive.
 For any reference value x, x.equals(x) returns true.